emmabostian/fem-design-systems/docs/developing-styled-components.md

 We have a few options when it comes to building components and observing them in real-time.

-1. Write our code, build our package, publish to the npm registry, update our package in a React application, and see if it works.
+1. Write our code, build our package, publish to the npm registry, install our package in a React application, and see if it works.

-It's probably not a shock that this is **not** an optimal or even realistic solution.
+This option isn't optimal as it doesn't allow us to view our components as we're building them.

-2. Create a mono repository, a project where many projects or packages are stored in the same repo, however this would require taking the time to troubleshoot [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) and [Lerna](https://github.com/lerna/lerna).
+2. Create a mono repository, a project where many projects or packages are stored in the same repo.

+This would require taking the time to troubleshoot [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) and [Lerna](https://github.com/lerna/lerna).

-This is the architecture you would want if you are building a component library within a company.
+**This is the architecture you would want if you are building a component library within a company.
 It is the most robust solution and easily manageable.
-It also has several benefits including smart dependency management (it will only install one version of an npm package even if used in all containing repos).
+It also has several benefits including smart dependency management (it will only install one version of an npm package even if used in all containing repos).**

 Unfortunately I _don't_ have experience with either of these technologies and would consume a lot of time trying to troubleshoot and set up.

+There was a library I attempted, and hoped, to use for this workshop called `create-react-library`, which you can check out [here](https://www.npmjs.com/package/create-react-library), but unfortunately getting it to work with styled components was a hassle and many of the dependent packages were sorely deprecated.

+If they update this library to use the newest version of React, this is the solution I would opt for!

 Thus...
 I've opted for option 3 for this workshop.

 If there's a future version of this workshop, I would love to include the setup of a monorepo, but I simply didn't have time!

-And that leads us to option three...

-3. Use `create-react-app` to build and test our components and once stable, publish to npm in a new directory.
+3. Use `create-react-app` to build and test our components.

-I recognize that this option is not ideal, but for the sake of time it's the best solution.
+I recognize that this option is not ideal, and learning how to publish our component library today would be extremely valuable but due to the time constraint and my lack of knowledge in this area, as well as each company having individualized build and deployment processes, I opted to keep this part out of the workshop.

-There was a library I attempted, and hoped, to use for this workshop called `create-react-library`, which you can check out [here](https://www.npmjs.com/package/create-react-library), but unfortunately getting it to work with styled components was a hassle and many of the dependent packages were sorely deprecated.

-If they update this library to use the newest version of React, this is the solution I would opt for!

-Once we build our component library with `create-react-app`, we'll create a new directory where I'll teach you how to create the build pipeline using [`rollup.js`](https://rollupjs.org/guide/en/).

-We'll publish our component library to `npm` then head over to [Code Sandbox](https://codesandbox.io/dashboard), install, and use our component library.

-Just to re-iterate, this is **not how you should scaffold your component library; please use a monorepo!**.

 ## Editor Settings